kyverno/chainsaw/website/docs/collectors/get.md

       - try:
         # ...
         catch:
-        - events:
+        - get:
+            resource: pods
             selector: app=my-app
         # ...
         finally:
-        - events:
+        - get:
+            resource: pods
             selector: app=my-app
         # ...
     ```

-If a `namespace` is specified, Chainsaw will retrieve events using the specified namespace.
+If a `namespace` is specified, Chainsaw will retrieve resources using the specified namespace.

-!!! example "Collect events using a label selector in a specific namespace"
+!!! example "Collect resources using a label selector in a specific namespace"

     ```yaml
     apiVersion: chainsaw.kyverno.io/v1alpha1